InnoPhaseIoT/innophase_doc/docs/Applications/2. Examples/Example_for_MQTT.rst

 |image51|

+.. rst-class:: imagefiguesclass
 Figure 28: Server key generation

 4. Now, create a certificate request .csr.
 When filling out the form, the common name is important and is usually the domain name of the